lorossi/THEY-SEE-YOU/README.md

 ## Technical stuff

-The whole animation is rendered in a surprisingly smooth manner on a JS canvas.
+The whole animation is rendered in a surprisingly smooth way on a JS canvas.
 The eyes are placed before everything else is drawn using a circle packing algorithm.
 It takes way less than I was anticipating, as it takes only a few milliseconds to find space for all the eyes.

 As I have done many times before, I have developed everything using my extremely simple canvas boilerplate that I am slowly creating to satisfy my own needs.
 Of course it's missing a lot of stuff (like a basic documentation *coff coff*) but I created it with the objective of being extremely light to load and fast to use.